TaitoUnited/full-stack-template/README.md

     taito vc feat squash             # Merge current feature branch to the dev as a single commit taito vc feat pr                 # Create a pull-request for merging current feature branch to the dev branch

+> Alternatively you can use git commands directly.
+Just remember that merge between environment branches should always be executed as fast-forward.

 ### Development branches

 Development is executed in dev and feature branches.
 Using feature branches is optional, but they are recommended to be used at least in the following situations: